JoseMGuerra/ci-pp4-django-fsf/README.md

 - Update a comment: As a `Site User` I want be able to `update a comment I made` so that `I can make changes or delete a comment`

 - Account registration: As a `Site User` I want be able to `register an account` so that `I can create, comment and like`
+- Social account sign in : As a `Site User` I want be able to `Sign In with my social account` so that `Sign In quicker`
 - Profile picture: As a `Site User` I want be able to `upload a profile picture` so that `I can see it  when I comment on a post`
 - Manage posts: As a `Site User / Admin` given that `Ì am registered` I want be able to `create, read, update and delete posts` so that `I can manage my posts`